Rajnath Singh: 2025 India-Pakistan Conflict

 In July 2025, Rajnath Singh, addressing the Indian parliament, rejected US President Donald Trump's claim that the United States had mediated the ceasefire between India and Pakistan in May, stating that India had not acted under any external pressure.
 Singh clarified that military operations, launched in response to the 2025 Pahalgam attack, ceased only after all political and military objectives were achieved.
 He further stated that the decision to halt "Operation Sindoor" followed a request from Pakistan's Director General of Military Operations, who sought relief from continued hostilities.
+Trump has taken credit for the ceasefire on over 40 different occasions.